Career Center Services and Events

 Should I still go to my interview?
 I’m wondering If I might get sick?

 We recommend following the guidelines of your state’s mandates during this time, ideally not going to an in-person interview, and if so, it could be beneficial to wear a mask.
 Communication with the employer is very important; you have every right to request a virtual or phone interview as an alternative, and you deserve to feel safe and comfortable.
 If you want to practice articulating this, come to a drop-in appointment for support.

-I think we are heading into hard financial times.
-Will any companies be hiring?
-What is changing?
+We are in hard financial times.
+Are any companies hiring?
+What’s changing?

-All industries will be impacted by COVID-19 in different ways.
+All industries are impacted by COVID-19 in different ways.
 Although we cannot know the long-term ramifications or implications at this time, the future includes industries that may thrive or emerge as a result of this crisis.
 We encourage you to stay informed, like reviewing this self-reported list of companies’ hiring statuses before applying and talking with recruiters there to verify their timelines.
 The National Association of College and Employers (NACE) polled employers in spring 2020 to get a better scope of the industry trends and impact and you can find the survey results here.

 Short & Long Term Career Planning

 Due to the current job market, I am unsure of my summer plans.
 What are ways I can continue to build my skills, if I don’t obtain an internship this semester?

 While internships provide an opportunity to explore a career field, as well as, develop professional skills, there are additional ways to learn about career paths and develop the skills and competencies employers value.
 You might consider engaging in remote work, remote research projects, and/or volunteer to name a few.
 In addition, consider taking a free online course to develop skills or knowledge needed to prepare you for a role or to work in a particular industry.